 Block testing is performed with the patient standing using a series of blocks under the short leg until the iliac crests are level and then measuring the size of the block to determine the discrepancy.

 In children who present with a leg length discrepancy at a very young age and are too young to ambulate, the physician must evaluate for a potential hip dislocation as the cause of the leg length discrepancy.

-Parents who complain of their child walking or running with in-toeing or more commonly referred to as being “pigeon-toed,” is an extremely common presentation in both the primary care and orthopedic setting.
+Parents complaining of their child walking or running with in-toeing (more commonly referred to as being “pigeon-toed”) is an extremely common presentation in both the primary care and orthopedic setting.
 Most children initially present shortly after they begin walking.
 While most children are asymptomatic, parents often report that their child falls or trips frequently.

-Because of the possibility of Blount’s disease causing the angular deformity, any toddler with bowed legs should be followed closely with serial examinations, though up until the age of 18 months, genu varum is not likely to suggest Blount’s disease unless the overall deformity is severe or there is a sharp angulation of the proximal tibia.
+Because of the possibility of Blount’s disease causing the angular deformity, any toddler with bowed legs should be followed closely with serial examination.
+However, genu varum is not likely to suggest Blount’s disease in children under the age of 18 months, unless the overall deformity is severe or there is a sharp angulation of the proximal tibia.

 Leg Length Discrepancy

 The most accurate method of assessing leg length discrepancy is full length (hip to ankle) radiographs, radiographic scanography or computerized tomography (CT).

 Radiographic scanography (Figure 4) is a series of images of both legs with a ruler that are stitched together to allow measurement of the limb.
 CT scanography can be used similarly but additionally can assess for limb alignment and rotation.
 Newer imaging technologies also exist which utilize a low dose biplanar radiograph which can give accurate limb length measurements with less radiation than conventional XR (EOS Imaging).
 Bone age should additionally be assessed to determine the estimation of progression.

 When evaluating patients with in-toeing, radiographic evaluation is not usually required.